Andreas Whittam Smith was the editor of the Independent before having a spell as president of the BBFC (at a time

 Maisie from Weybridge via fax:

-and I'm satisfied with that.
+disturbing, and I'm satisfied with that.
 However, the censorship of violence in films, I feel that ther could be tighter controls.
 I can't give you suggestions on how this could be done.
 The film that comes to mind, that disturbed me, was an

 and they did, filling forms and indicate what they agreed with and what they didn't.
-That didn't suggest that we should change them but I have instituted a regular review of the guidelines and they will be looked at, probably annually, in the light of experience.
+That didn't suggest that we should change them but I have instituted a regular review of the guidelines and they will be looked at, probably annually, in the

 Nick via fax:

-mind.
+censors mind.
 I can't any longer go to the cinema ordinarily and not just notice censorship points.
 It is the way everybody's mind works.
 As to whether it hardens your mind, or the opposite happens, I think it varies from person to person.
 James

 Tony via fax: